redox-os/rfcs/text/0000-coprocess.md

 Crucially, this will impose requirements on the coprocesses, namely that they are position-independent executables, and that program code is not allowed to use any instruction that can modify the active protection key.
 Hence, any program loading code will need airtight checking, potentially by guarding executable mmap rights behind capabilities.

+# Prior art

+Intel added the PKU feature for a reason, and although relatively recent, various possible configurations have been explored in academia [1-3].
+The performance results are overwhelmingly positive, for example [2]

+> Cross-domain switches are 16–116x faster than regular process context switches

+or [3]

+> Notably, the unikernel with our isolation exhibits only 0.6% slowdown on a set of macro-benchmarks.

+The closest existing system appears to be [2], which uses the a modified protection key hardware implementation for isolating possibly untrusted components in a process.

 # Motivation
 [motivation]: #motivation